Languages of the United States: Sandy River Valley Sign Language

 Sandy River Valley Sign Language is now extinct but once could be found around the Sandy River Valley in Maine.
 It was one of several main contributors to American Sign Language.

 Immigrant languages

 Arabic

-Varieties of Arabic are spoken by immigrants from the Middle East as well as many Muslim Americans.
+The Arabic language is spoken by immigrants from the Middle East as well as many Muslim Americans.
 The highest concentrations of native Arabic speakers reside in heavily urban areas like Chicago, New York City, and Los Angeles.
-Detroit and the surrounding areas of Michigan boast a significant Arabic-speaking population including many Arab Christians of Lebanese, Syrian, and Palestinian descent.
+Detroit and the surrounding areas of Michigan boast a significant Arabic-speaking population including many Arab Christians of Lebanese, Syrian, Iraqi, Egyptian and Palestinian descent.

 Arabic is used for religious purposes by Muslim Americans and by some Arab Christians (notably Catholics of the Melkite and Maronite Churches as well as Rum Orthodox, i.e. Antiochian Orthodox Christians and Coptic churches.).
 A significant number of educated Arab professionals who immigrate often already know English quite well, as it is widely used in the Middle East.
 Lebanese immigrants also have a broader understanding of French as do many Arabic-speaking immigrants from North Africa.